thomash-acinq/bolts/12-offer-encoding.md

   - if the chain for the invoice is not solely bitcoin:
     - MUST specify `chains` the offer is valid for.
   - otherwise:
-    - the bitcoin chain is implied as the first and only entry.
+    - MAY omit `chains`, implying that bitcoin is only chain.
   - if a specific minimum `amount` is required for successful payment:
     - MUST set `amount` to the amount expected (per item).
     - if the currency for `amount` is that of the first entry in `chains`: